vedantshelar/Web-Project-4/README.md

 #Weather Project

-this project gives weather of specified city
+this project gives weather of specified city.